Tackling the Saturation of Oxygen: The Use of Phosphorus and Sulphur as Proxies Within the Neutral Interstellar Medium of Star-Forming Galaxies: Discussion and Conclusions

-In the right-hand panel of Fig.~\ref{fig:HII_HI} we explore this agreement further by plotting the difference between [O/H]$_{HII}$ and [O/H]$_{HI}$ as a function of \hi\ column density.
-Here there appears to be a positive relationship between increasing $N$(\hi) and the amount of O/H in the ionized phase.
-This is in-fact a reflection of the trends shown in Fig.~\ref{fig:met_PSHdens}, where in high-metallicity systems, the amount of P and S (and therefore O) does not change, while there is a strong decrease in \hi, thereby increasing the overall value of O/H in the neutral phase as a function of metallicity.
-The opposite can also be said for low-metallicity systems, where the combination of a slight decrease in P, S, and therefore O and a strong increase in $N$(\hi), leads to lower values of O/H in the neutral phase.
+In the right-hand panel of Fig.~\ref{fig:HII_HI} we explore the O abundance offset further by plotting [O/H]$_{HII}-$[O/H]$_{HI}$ as a function of \hi\ column density.
+Here there appears to be a positive relationship between increasing $N$(\hi) and the abundance offset between the two phases.
+This is in-fact a reflection of the trends shown in Fig.~\ref{fig:met_PSHdens}, where in systems with 12+log(O/H)$\gtrsim$8, the amount of P and S (and therefore O) does not change, while there is a strong decrease in \hi, thereby increasing the overall value of O/H in the neutral phase.
+The opposite can also be said for low-metallicity systems, where the combination of a decrease in P, S, and therefore O and an increase in $N$(\hi), leads to lower values of O/H in the neutral phase.

 As such, Fig.~\ref{fig:HII_HI} may help shed light on the origin of metal-poor gas within low-mass, star-forming systems.
 Several physical processes have been suggested and employed by chemical evolution models, to explain/achieve metal-poor gas content within such systems: (i) increasing the rate of pristine gas accretion \citep{Dalcanton:2007}; (ii) an increased efficiency of metal ejection \citep[e.g.][]{Dekel:1986,Spitoni:2010} via strong metal-rich outflows from their low gravitational potential; or (iii) having low-mass galaxies form their stars more slowly and therefore enrich their ISM at a slower rate than high mass galaxies \citep[i.e. `downsizing', see e.g.][]{Thomas:2005,Recchi:2009}.
 We discuss each of the scenarios in the following paragraphs: